tobychui/zoraxy/docker/README.md

 > [!IMPORTANT]
 > Contrary to the Zoraxy README, Docker usage of the port flag should NOT include the colon.
 Ex: `-e PORT="8000"` for Docker run and `PORT: "8000"` for Docker compose.

+### Building

+To build the Docker image:
+  - Check out the repository/branch.
+  - Copy the Zoraxy `src/` directory into the `docker/` (here) directory.
+  - Run the build command with `docker build -t zoraxy_build .`
+  - You can now use the image `zoraxy_build`
+    - If you wish to change the image name, then modify`zoraxy_build` in the previous step and then build again.